-Sincere terror bleeds from the heart of Childish Gambino as he begs on "Baby Boy.”
-Please, the singer humbly requests, singing with soaring vocals as if he’s making the request on his knees.
-Please, he repeats, again and again, hoping that somehow these words capture a feeling too raw to be conveyed by what’s between the pages of Webster.
+Sincere terror bleeds from the heart of Childish Gambino as he begs on “Baby Boy.”
+Please, the singer humbly requests, singing with soaring vocals as if he’s issuing the request from his knees.
+Please, he repeats, again and again, hoping somehow these words capture a feeling too raw to be conveyed by what’s between the pages of Webster.

-Sorrow has been devoured and sorrow is what vomits from his lungs as he attempts to keep his son from being removed and ripped away from him.
-This is his pride and joy, the apple of his universe, the happiness he refuses to cease pursuing―all of this is captured in his trembling, aching deposition as if he’s asking a powerful deity to spare him the most excruciating pain.
+Gambino has devoured sorrow, and sorrow is what vomits from his lungs as he attempts to keep his son from being removed and ripped away from him.
+This child is his pride and joy, the apple of his universe, the happiness he refuses to cease pursuing―all of this is captured in his trembling, aching deposition as if he’s asking a powerful deity to spare him the most excruciating pain.

 One of the best examples is “Where Have You Been,” the final song on The Dynasty alongside Beanie Sigel.
-Bean’s begins by wiping tears from his eyes.
-There are few rappers who are respected for their rawness like Beans, but this was a rare scene in which his armor was removed and a man dealing with growing pains of a fatherless home laid bare.
-He is brutally honest, a father and son conversation that the world is allowed to witness.
+Beans begins by wiping tears from his eyes.
+Few rappers are respected for their rawness like Beans, but this was a rare scene He is brutally honest, a father and son conversation that the world is allowed to witness.
 He can barely finish the verse without breaking down in tears.

 Pain, sorrow, and rage aren’t the only emotions that move the soul.
-I can remember a sense of elation while listening to The Game’s “Like Father, Like Son” during my first listen to The Documentary.
-The Compton rapper documents the birth of his son and being overcome with an overwhelming amount of anxiousness and excitement.
-Everything about the three verses displays a father who just can’t help to share, holding up his first son like Simba ready to take over Pride Rock.
-A sequel was made for The Documentary 2, a tribute to fatherhood.
+I can remember a sense of delight while listening to The Game’s “Like Father, Like Son,” during my first listen to The Documentary.
+The Compton rapper documents the birth of his son, and the overwhelming amount of anxiousness and excitement that follows.
+Everything about the three verses displays a father who can’t help to share, holding up his first son like Simba, ready to take over Pride Rock.
+The Game made a sequel for The Documentary 2, a tribute to fatherhood.

 “Daughters” by Nas is the other side of fatherhood, dealing with children who are no longer babies but adolescents on the way to adulthood.
 You see Nas trying to jumble being a good father and realizing how he could’ve and should’ve done more for his daughter.
 It’s a refreshing reflection that puts Nas the astounding storyteller in new shoes, especially when you contrast “Daughters” to “Poppa Was a Playa.”

-Eminem can also be found in this boat.
+We also find Eminem in this boat.
 No matter how many lyrical miracles he’s able to conjure, two of my all-time favorite Em records are “Mockingbird” and “When I’m Gone.”
 His daughter has always been a source of inspiration; even when he was burying his wife’s corpse on the beach, Hailie was there.
 Gruesome, but you can always feel his love for her.
 “Mockingbird” and “When I’m Gone” both showcase stardom collapsing upon him, devouring him internally.
-“Go out there and show them that you love them more than us,” he recites at the end of “When I’m Gone” from the perspective of his daughter.
-Trying to keep it all together while everything falls apart.
+“Go out there and show them that you love them more than us,” he recites at the end of “When I’m Gone” from the perspective of his daughter—trying to keep it all together while everything falls apart.
 Even the worst nightmares of being a dad in rap can be felt by those who aren’t fathers and those who don’t rap.

 I like music that takes my ears and my heart to places they haven’t been and leaves me with an impression to muse upon.
 The terror of “Baby Boy” and the triumphant of “Like Father, Like Son” showed me two sides of being a new dad, the same way “Brenda’s Got A Baby” and “This Can’t Be Life” present how unfair life can be to the young and innocent.
 From the hardest hoods to the sunniest suburbias, it's impossible not to feel these lyrics if your heart pumps blood.